LaraTaverniers/KTANE-Helper/README.md

 ** **
 ### *IMPORTANT NOTE TO RUN THE APPLICATION*
-You will maybe need to authorize the execution of this application by your Operating System, because I'm an independent developer not recognized by Microsoft and Apple.
+As I'm an independent developer, you may need to authorize your Operating System to run this application.

 ** **
 ### *BUG REPORT - FEATURE REQUEST*